 New-season—Same Great Treatment!

 It’s always good to slough off each passing season with a facial, peel or enzyme therapy.
-Better yet, try my newest clinical treatment—microneedling!
+Better yet, try our clinical treatment—microneedling!
 This collagen-induction therapy stimulates the production of both collagen and elastin and gives the skin a soft and supple feel.

 The Microneedling Process

 First, we cleanse the skin and apply numbing cream to help ease any temporary discomfort.
-Once the skin has been numbed, the microneedling pen is then used on the skin to create microscopic punctures, which triggers the body’s natural healing response.
+Once the skin has been numbed (about 30 min), the microneedling pen is then used on the skin to create microscopic punctures, which trigger the body’s natural healing response.
 Then hyaluronic acid is applied to penetrate the deep dermal layers and promotes plumping and hydration.
 It also speeds up the healing process.
 There might be some pinpoint bleeding, but it doesn’t last long.
-Collagen Induction Therapy lasts about ten minutes.
-(The entire treatment is about one hour including 30 minutes for the numbing cream.)
+Collagen Induction Therapy lasts about ten minutes on the face.